A revolutionary book on mindfulness that could be applied to every aspect of life.

 She founded The Langer Mindfulness Institute.
 She has received the Guggenheim Fellowship, with three Distinguished Scientist Awards: The World Congress Award, the NYU Alumni Achievement Award, and the Staats Award for Unifying Psychology.

-In this book, Dr. Langer highlights the crucial roles mindfulness plays in fields, such as innovation, productivity, creativity, learning, social justice, health, happiness, and aging.
+In this book, Dr. Langer highlights the crucial roles mindfulness plays in fields such as innovation, productivity, creativity, learning, social justice, health, happiness, and aging.

-Here’s Mindfulness by Dr. Ellen J. Langer.
+With that said, here’s Mindfulness by Dr. Ellen J. Langer.

 The Placebo effect.

 Dr. Langer gathered a group of elderly patients in a nursing home-like environment, surrounded by décors, clothing, foods, and popular music from their youthful years.
+She then asked them to use their imagination to chat, dance — pretend they were in their younger bodies, and act accordingly.

 In the following weeks, the physical exam showed an increase in muscle strength, tighter skin, better eyesight, and even higher bone density.